numbas/editor-docs/source/question/parts/multiple-choice.rst

 Choose one from a list / Choose several from a list / Match choices with answers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are three kinds of "multiple response" part types in Numbas, with similar settings.
+They are listed here together.

+.. topic:: Multiple response part types

 .. glossary::

     Choose one from a list